ShuxianQU/bids-pipelines/README.md

 ## Demonstrations
 To grab an idea of how the pipieline works in fMRI processing, you may run the demo script, `bids_pipelines.m`.
+Please create a folder 'bids' first.
 For this quick demonstration, you will need to download the low resolution example fMRI data (2 mm isotropic, 10 volumes) and the corresponding anatomical MP2RAGE images (1 mm isotropic) from the subfolder "bold-data" shared at [this google drive](https://drive.google.com/drive/folders/1cVI2BXiPV-lKmIz1KD7RiYVmy8S9kSTL?usp=drive_link).
 Note that the demo script assumes that the example fMRI and structural data are stored under "~/myData/bold-data".